plantuml/plantuml2/README.md

 # Compatibility

-Globally, PlantUML 2 will be able to parse the same file than PlantUML 1.
+Globally, PlantUML 2 will be able to parse the same files than PlantUML 1.

 Some features will not be re-implemented, but the most important will:
 * MindMap diagram (**done**)